diodepain/rustsocks/README.md

 A library for interacting with SOCKS proxies in Rust.

-Supports Socks4 and Socks4a.
-Socks5 coming soon.
+Supports Socks4, Socks4a, and Socks5.

 Example
 -------